hadizadeh-ali/UT_CompArch_MIPS/README.md

 The third CAs is coding a processor, which we believe is inspired by ARM.

-# Are these codes correct?
-CA2 grade: 110/100 (worked without bugs)

-CA3 grade: 85/100 (had a bug)

-CA4 grade: 103/100 (worked without bugs)

 # By who?
 Done by Mohammad Mahdi Moeini Manesh and me.
+# How much did these projects score?
+CA2 scored 110/100 (worked without bugs)

+CA3 scored 85/100 (had a bug)

+CA4 scored 103/100 (worked without bugs)

-# What is this language?
+# What is this language in the PDFs?
 Is it Arabic?
 No, it's Persian.
-Maybe I'll translate it into English one day.
+Maybe I'll translate them into English one day.